 - Every year, millions of hikers, birdwatchers, campers, and other outdoor enthusiasts use forestlands that are certified to the SFI standard.
 And the number of forests certified to SFI available for recreation has more than tripled since 2007.

 - More than 50 percent of the nation’s drinking water originates from forested landscapes, and state forestry agencies are partnering with industry to safeguard this valuable resource.

 - The USDA Forest Service’s Urban and Community Forestry Program provides support to communities to establish and manage their trees and forests.
 The program helps keep green infrastructure healthy and productive, which directly benefits the more than 220 million urban-dwelling Americans while also providing landscape-wide benefits to water, air, and wildlife resources.

 Economic Profitability: A commitment to long-term viability

 - The forest products industry in the United States employs nearly 900,000 people, exceeding employment levels in the automotive, chemicals, and plastics industries.
-The wood manufacturing segment accounts for more than a third of those jobs.
+The wood manufacturing segment accounts for more than one-third of those jobs.

 - Softwoods have been exported from the United States for nearly 250 years.
 Today, the U.S. is recognized worldwide as a sustainable source of top quality timber.

-- America’s forests currently produce over 80 million cubic metres (105 cubic yards) of sawn timber a year, making them the largest producers in the world.
-About 10 percent of this timber is exported overseas.
+- America’s forests currently produce over 80 million cubic meters (105 cubic yards) of sawn timber a year, making them the largest producers in the world.
+About 10 per cent of this timber is exported overseas.